AndrewShpagin/push_restart_webhook/README.md

 // The script may do anyting, I use it to restart the Node.js server of the bigger application const scriptPath = '~/restart.sh';

-// The webhook URI that will be triggered by GitHub.
+// The webhook Payload URL that will be triggered by GitHub.
 Change the command to some unique string.
-// The full URI looks like:
+// The full Payload URL looks like:
 // http://ip_address:port/restart-app-8765ABX32
 const restartCommand = '/restart-app-8765ABX32';